Michael O'Kennedy: Beginnings

 O'Kennedy joined Fianna Fáil in 1957 and became an active party member.
 He contested the 1965 general election in Tipperary North; however, he narrowly failed to win a seat.
-He later secured election to Seanad Éireann, where he became party spokesperson on various issues, including finance and education.
+He was elected to the 11th Seanad, where he became the party spokesperson on various issues, including finance and education.

 O'Kennedy contested the 1969 general election and was successful in securing a seat in Dáil Éireann.
 He remained on the backbenches until 1970 when the Arms Crisis resulted in a major reshuffle at cabinet and junior ministerial levels.
 O'Kennedy became Parliamentary Secretary to the Minister for Education.

 In December 1972, a cabinet reshuffle by Taoiseach Jack Lynch saw O'Kennedy join the cabinet as minister without portfolio.
 There was much speculation as to what portfolio he would take; however, the new year saw him become Minister for Transport and Power.
 His tenure was short-lived, for the 1973 general election saw a Fine Gael–Labour Party coalition government come to power.

 Immediately after Fianna Fáil's loss of power, O'Kennedy was appointed Spokesperson on Foreign Affairs.
 He retained the same brief in a 1975 front bench reshuffle.
 After this reshuffle, he revealed his future leadership aspirations as he became associated with a hardline policy document regarding Northern Ireland.
 The paper called for a complete and immediate withdrawal of the British Government from Northern Ireland.
 This new policy opened up the old divisions in Fianna Fáil that had come to light during the Arms Crisis in 1970.
 It was also against the party's wishes and was at odds with party policy; however, O'Kennedy's new policy was welcomed by the hardline Republican element at the grassroots level within the party.